-The stable water isotopes deuterium and oxygen-18 are suitable tracers in the water cycle and can also be used to track climate changes.
+The stable water isotopes deuterium and oxygen-18 are natural tracers in the water cycle that can be used to determine the origin of water components and to track climatic changes.

-The stable isotopes deuterium (2H) and oxygen-18 (18O) allow gauging of the average elevation of river basins and isolation of the individual components in the groundwater (river water or precipitation infiltration) due to the isotopic signature of the precipitation which varies by region, elevation and season.
-Deuterium and oxygen-18 are also being increasingly used worldwide to record climate-related changes in the water cycle.
+On the basis of the stable isotopes deuterium (2H) and oxygen-18 (18O) it is possible to gauge the mean elevation of river catchments and to distinguish individual water components in groundwater (e.g. river water infiltrate and precipitation infiltrate) by the isotopic signature of precipitation, which varies according to region, elevation and season.
+Deuterium and oxygen-18 are also increasingly used throughout the world to detect climatically induced changes in the water cycle.
 The Global Climate Observing System GCOS Switzerland has used deuterium and oxygen-18 as official climate parameters since 2007.
 The International Atomic Energy Agency IAEA coordinates the isotopic measurements globally and manages the Global Network of Isotopes in Precipitation GNIP and the Global Network of Isotopes in Rivers GNIR.

 Wasserisotope in der Schweiz (PDF, 1 MB, 03.02.2011)gwa 2010/12: 1073-1081